 The food, service and setting were outstanding.
 We had the 9 course lunch menu this time, but can’t wait to return for the 20 course L’Enclume Signature menu.

-It’s expensive but for £59 per head but I would say the lunch menu was excellent value for money, the signature tasting menu is £155 per head!
+It’s expensive, but for £59 per head (updated price for June 2020 is £65) I would say the lunch menu is excellent value for money, the signature tasting menu is £155 per head!
 The wine and drinks can soon see the final bill mount up though!